alteroo/example.dockerizedploneaddon/README.rst

 What next
 -----------
-Register your repository with docker hub so that it automatically builds new images every time you make changes.
+Register your repository with docker hub and connect it to github or bitbucket so that it automatically builds new images every time you make changes.

 Checkout this addon